Author: Lisa Dukart

 🏫 Schools Briefing

-• The district is hosting its third strategic plan community input meeting on Wednesday from 6:30 to 8:30 p.m. at the Lower Merion High School cafeteria.
-There, members of the community can share their thoughts on the district’s strategic plan for 2026 to 2031.
+• Lower Merion School District is hosting the fourth and final community meeting about its 2026-2031 strategic plan on Tuesday from 6:30 to 8:30 p.m. at the Lower Merion High School cafeteria.

 🍽️ On our Plate